Ombi-app/Ombi.Docs/docs/settings/ombi.md

 ## Hide requests from other users

 This will not show any requests to any "normal" user (non-admin or power user).

-## Ignore any certificate errors

-If you find you are having any SSL certificate errors e.g.
-> System.Net.Http.HttpRequestException: The SSL connection could not be established, see inner exception.

-Enable this option and it should work.